-If you're buying a home, chances are you'll need a mortgage, but did you know there are big differences between mortgage brokers and bank loan officers?
+If you feel you are ready to buy a home, chances are you'll need a mortgage, but did you know there are big differences between mortgage brokers and bank loan officers?

-The loan officers at a bank, credit union or other lending institution are employees who work to sell and process mortgages and other loans originated by their employer.
-They often have a wide variety of loans types to draw from, but all loans originate from one lending institution.
+Bank loan officers at a bank or a credit union or other lending institution are employees who work to sell and process mortgages and other loans originated by their employer.
+They often have a wide variety of loan types to draw from, but all loans originate from one lending institution.

 The loan officer takes your application and works to find a home loan that suits your needs.
 If your personal credit is approved, the officer moves forward to process the purchase.